ProjectPODER/stream2db/README.markdown

 You can set some options on the commandline.

     node app.js -h|--help

-    --backend DB   Backend to save data to. [mongo|elastic] --db INDEX     Name of the database, index where data is written.
+    --backend DATA BACKEND   Backend to save data to. [mongo|elastic] --db INDEX|DB            Name of the index (elastic) or database (mongo) where data is written --type TYPE|COLLECTION   Mapping type (elastic) or collection (mongo).
-    --id ID        Supply a field to be used as _id field.
-    --uris URIS    Space seperated list of urls to stream --help         Print this usage guide.
+    --id ID                  Specify a field to be used as _id.
+If hash is specified the object hash will be used --uris URIS              Space seperated list of urls to stream --host HOST              Host to stream to.
+Default is localhost --port PORT              Port to stream to.
+Defaults to 9500 (elastic) or 27017 (mongo) --help                   Print this usage guide.

 ## Debugging